-In June 2017 there was a snap general election.
+In June 2017, there was a snap general election.
 Tommy was returned at the Member of Parliament for Edinburgh East.
-He was then appointed as the SNP's spokesperson on the House of Lords, Cabinet and Scotland Offices.
+And then in December 2019, Tommy faced his third general election in five years.
+He was re-elected with a majority of 10,417.
+In this parliamentary term he first served as the SNP Shadow Leader of the House and now holds the post of Spokesperson on Constitutional Affairs.

 His particular political interests include human rights, Palestine, anti-poverty, drug law reform, austerity and equality issues.